ZenSirzechs/ZChat/README.md

-# ZChat
+# ZChat [Discontinued]
 Re-write of ZChat which aims to be better and efficient

 WHICH IS NO WHERE NEAR FINISHED (yet)